lanl/tardigrade-micromorphic-tools/README.rst

       $ find . \( -name "*.o" -o -name "*.so" -o -name "*.a" \) | grep -vE "\.cpp\."

 6) Clean build directory to force a re-build

-       **HEALTH WARNING**

-       The abaqus input files and bash scripts used for integration testing are built with the `CMake add_custom_target`_ feature.
-Consequently, the integration test target is *always considered out of date*.
-The integration test target copies all registered input files and the integration test bash script from source to build directory.
-This means the file copy operation is always performed when the integration test target is requested in the cmake build command, e.g. ``cmake --build .`` or ``cmake --build src/abaqus/tests``.
-This operation is computationally inexpensive with respect to building the ``micromorphic_tools`` source code.

-       Input files are registered in the ``src/abaqus/tests/CMakeLists.txt`` file under the ``ABAQUS_INPUT_FILES`` CMake variable.

    .. code-block:: bash

       $ pwd